unifiedcontrolsystem/dai-ds/README.md

       start as dependencies if not already running but may experience timing issues and not start up properly.

-These services all use the /opt/dai-docker/*.yml files for docker-compose launching.  _Do not use docker or docker-compose directly, without out first stopping the services and disabling them_.
+These services all use the /opt/dai-docker/*.yml files for docker-compose launching.  _Do not use docker or docker-compose directly, without first stopping the services and disabling them_.
 Attempting to stop a container directly will just cause it to restart as the service is set to restart the container on container exit.

 Stopping or restarting is done as all services or all docker-compose. _Do not mix these control techniques_.